Without realising, we see pallets nearly everywhere we go now. But how have they become as popular as they are today?

 A Pallet World Through The Changes

-Back in 1954, a British company named 'Lansing Bagnall' developed what is currently known as the first narrow aisle electric reach truck.
+As early as 1954, a British company named Lansing Bagnall developed what is currently known aas the first narrow aisle electric reach truck.

 How's The Pallet Indsutry Doing Today?

 So, if one thing is for certain it's that a pallet courier will never be short on pallets!

 For more information regarding pallet deliveries, please get in touch with PalletOnline.